 Regardless of where they learn, students all require the same thing.
 They have to learn in environments where they will have few distractions.
 For teachers, sending a note to students about being required to work in a quiet environment can be helpful if you are distance teaching.
 Educators also realise that students are going to occasionally become overwhelmed, which means that they will need gentle redirecting.
 Not all problems can be solved by addressing the student directly.
 This is when teachers need to reach out to parents.
 These are all things that teachers know about education, as these things apply to children of all ages.
 While you are teaching students remotely, remember that your influence still has a marked impact on their lives.
 You can help students who are struggling with their lessons remotely just as effectively as if you were sitting by their side.

 No matter what, educating scores of children each year is a difficult job.
 Teachers often go out of their way to reward students for their hard work, giving them treats, encouraging words, and an approving pat on the head – at least, this is the way things used to work.
-Today, educators may be physically separated from their students for lengthy periods of time, but that doesn’t mean that they cannot still touch their hearts and lift their spirits.
+Today, educators may be physically separated from their students for lengthy periods, but that doesn’t mean that they cannot still touch their hearts and lift their spirits.
 The proper administration of distance learning, and its many useful tools, may very well be the best way to handle preparing to teach in a post-corona world.
 In a year or so, distance learning may be more supplemental than required.
 It could also become the preferred education method for busy parents, children, and educators as well.

 As an experienced business and finance writer I understand the corporate landscape and the driving forces behind it.
 Over the years I’ve shared my insight and knowledge with key industry publications and dedicated my time to showing how business leaders can make their organisations more effective.